Soft tissue sarcoma

 The most common symptoms are:

-- Solid mass in soft parts.
+• Solid mass in soft parts

-- Signs of inflammation: heat, redness, pain.
+• Signs of inflammation: warmth, redness, pain

 Do you have any of these symptoms?

-You may have a soft tissue sarcoma
+Causes of soft tissue sarcoma

 Soft tissue sarcomas have been associated with certain genetic and environmental factors.